 To be fair, some are not coming because studying the war is stigmatized.
 Among those under the age of forty, a common stereotype about Civil War buffs is that of an older straight white male with questionable racial views.
 If I tell someone I write books about the Civil War, I sometimes get the question “Are you writing about the real war?” by which they usually mean a war where an evil South was justly crushed.
 To answer with complications and nuance is to sometimes be seen as a Lost Cause apologist.
 Living in New Orleans, and being much younger than most who write or discuss the war, this is a social tension point I have learned to navigate, but one that was rarely a problem before 2015.

 Before going on, I wish to add that I still love the battlefield parks and respect what the rangers do.
 I go on the walks, converse with rangers, and lean on them for aid in crafting maps and books.
-I have been to nearly all of the parks, whether they are national, state, or local.
+I have been to nearly all of the parks covering the major battles, whether they are national, state, or local.
 The Civil War is one of my passions.
 Yet, when I heard about the drop in attendance I was not at all surprised.
 The young do not care much about history, particularly when that history is socially stigmatized, marginalized at school, and offers no social, cultural, or material benefits.
-People wanting to have fun while they get away from work while not be drawn in.
+People wanting to have fun while they get away from work will not be drawn in.
 Americans looking to admire the courage and sacrifice are fewer in number and are likely to feel less welcome at some parks.

 Getting back to the subject of narratives, if asked which of the three memories of the war I subscribe the answer is none.
 I have major problems with each of them.
 The American Civil War is not just a crusade to end slavery, a war that reforged a nation, or the tale of Southerners defending their homes.
 It is also another chapter in our long human history of war and fostering the bitterness that is passed on for generations and called up whenever we need a justification for a fresh set of horrors to inflict on our enemies.
 It is a hard reality that we usually look away from in order to give the bloody conflicts of the past some higher purpose.
 The Just Cause, being the dominant force today, means its perch is much louder, but it will tumble.
 By that time though I doubt the Lost Cause or reunification will take its place.
 The Lost Cause was mostly regional and was drenched in Victorian sentimentality.
 The wonder is that it held out so long.
 Reunification confronts a nation fracturing fast and hard.
 The troubles looming over climate change, economic inequality, demographic shifts, political gridlock, and many more make me pessimistic.
 The ultimate triumph of the reunification narrative came not when the blue and gray shook hands at Gettysburg but when Mamoru Shigemitsu signed the Japanese Instrument of Surrender.
 I do not see anything like that happening in my lifetime.